MMatyskiewicz2004/MDIA-1620/MateuszMatyskiewicz.md

 -----------------------
 Github is just one place that you can use a user interface to view your changes
 ----------------------
-1 point for attendance
-1 point for watching
-/12

 40% lab
 30% midterm